 Trusting the VVV Root Certificate on Other Operating Systems

-There’s a wide variety of operating systems out there, and we can’t cover them all.
-If you can’t find instructions via Google, try checking instructions specific to your browser, a lot of browsers have their own list of authorities you can add to, and their own certificate managers.
+If you can’t find instructions via Google, try checking instructions specific to your browser.
+A lot of browsers have their own list of authorities you can add to and their own certificate managers.